Kejriwal admits 'mistake' in Delhi govt ad on freedom fighters | Politics

 - India

-The BJP on Wednesday pointed out that there was only Bhagat Singh's picture displayed in the Delhi government's advertisements in newspapers on Shaheedi Diwas and urged Delhi Chief Minister Arvind Kejriwal that martyrs should ''not be divided''.
+The BJP on Wednesday pointed out that only Bhagat Singh's picture was displayed in the Delhi government's advertisements in newspapers on Shaheedi Diwas and urged Delhi Chief Minister Arvind Kejriwal that martyrs should ''not be divided''.

 The chief minister said that it was indeed a mistake and assured that it will not be repeated after Leader of Opposition Ramvir Singh Bidhuri raised the matter during his address to pay homage to martyrs on the first day of the Budget session of the Delhi Assembly.